 Crestwood Plaza followed the fate of its main artery, the old Route 66.

 But the decline didn’t happen immediately.
 My wife and I started dating in 2003, and I remember we would go to Crestwood quite a bit.
 Something about it made it a nicer place to walk.
-Maybe it was because it was less crowded–which would explain part of the problem.
+Maybe it was because it was less crowded.
+That would explain part of the problem.
 But it was still a viable place at the time.
 We’d walk around, stop in whatever shops caught our fancy, buy a couple of things, stop off at the coffee shop and have some coffee, and if there was anything we especially needed, we’d take care of that too.

 I’m also not sure that the city of Crestwood did itself any favors.
 When I bought that multimeter, I noticed the sales tax rate was 8.5 percent.
 In a lot of the neighboring suburbs, the tax rate is a couple of points lower.
 And I know it’s lower at West County Center and South County Center.
-I don’t know when that tax rate went into effect, but if you were buying a big-ticket item, it made sense to drive somewhere else.
+I don’t know when that tax rate went into effect.
+But if you were buying a big-ticket item, it made sense to drive somewhere else.